modir/laminas-book/docs/skeleton.md

 Require ip <your_ip_address>
 ~~~

-> **How do I determine my IP address?**
+!!! note "How do I determine my IP address?"
->
-> You can use the [http://www.whatismyip.com](http://www.whatismyip.com/) website to determine
+    You can use the [http://www.whatismyip.com](http://www.whatismyip.com/) website to determine
-> your external IP address.
+    your external IP address.
 The external IP address is the address by which other
-> computers on the Internet may access your site.
+    computers on the Internet may access your site.

 ## HTTP Authentication